 What to Pack For Your First Snowshoeing Trek

-Before you strap on your snowshoes and grab your poles, take a few things with you before you head outside this winter.
+Before you strap on your snowshoes and grab your poles, take a minute to make sure you bring a few things with you as you head outside this winter.

-- Wear insulating yet moisture-wicking layers that will keep you warm and dry.
-Check out our cold weather clothing layering guide to help you stay warm.
+- Wear and bring along insulating yet moisture-wicking layers that will keep you warm and dry.
+See the “What to Wear Snowshoeing” section above or check out our winter hiking clothes and cold-weather layering guide to help you stay warm.

-- Sunglasses and sunscreen help to protect from harsh UV rays and sun that reflects off the snowy surface
+- Pack sunglasses and sunscreen help to protect from harsh UV rays and sun that reflects off the snowy surface.

-- A small backpack with the ten essentials, and plenty of water
+- Bring a small hiking backpack with the ten essentials and plenty of water.